Mat-foucher/Tropical2020/README.md

 The difference between a `BasicFamily` representing a particular curve or a basic family of curves is largely semantic.
 The first example also represents the family of all three-element chains where one edge is twice as long as the other.
+That being said, there are some members of the `BasicFamily` class which may only make sense when using the curve interpretation.
+These members may not be preserved under setting an edge length to zero:

+- `bettiNumber` (but not `genus`)
+- `degree`, `edgeDegree`, and `legDegree`
+- `getEndpointsOfEdges`
+- `vertexCharacteristicCounts` and other characteristic functions.
+- `checkIfBijectionIsIsomorphism` and other isomorphism functions.
+- `spanningTree` and loop functions.

 ### Morphisms of Basic Families <a name="famMorphClass"></a>